 J. Meinke moves that section 7.03A the property is in compliance and has unoccupied front yard of at least 50’ per the definitions of the June 10,1998 ordinances.
 C. Shoemaker seconded.
 Discussion: S. Kopriva would repeat again comments of definition of what a front yard is defined as.
 Essentially this does speak to the 50-foot setback.
 She said this is a means to calculate the front area.
 J. Meinke argues that if the ordinance states you can’t count steps and unenclosed porches in the calculation according to 1998 this doesn’t make sense.
 Committee stands by interpretation that structure is in compliance.
 Mr. Palizzi adds that the original ordinance does speak to a setback as well as steps and unenclosed patios.

-Roll Call Vote: J. Meinke-yes, M. Jacubiak-yes, C. Shoemaker-yes, J. Gainey- yes, D. Barr-yes Passed 5-0.
+Roll Call Vote: J. Meinke-yes, M. JAKUBIAK -yes, C. Shoemaker-yes, J. Gainey- yes, D. Barr-yes Passed 5-0.

 Chapter 19, Section 19.02 – Zoning Permit required.
 Mr. Palizzi states they did not get a permit as they did not feel they needed one.
 No discussion.
 D. Barr motions that the Zoning Administrator properly interpreted Chapter 19, Section 19.02 – Zoning Permit Required.
 C. Shoemaker seconded.
 No discussion

 Roll Call Vote.
-J. Meinke-yes, M. Jacubiak-yes, C. Shoemaker-yes, J. Gainey- yes, D. Barr-yes Passed 5-0.
+J. Meinke-yes, M. JAKUBIAK-yes, C. Shoemaker-yes, J. Gainey- yes, D. Barr-yes Passed 5-0.

 Passed 5-0